-Franklin first traveled to New York City but was unable to find a job.
+Franklin first traveled to New York City, but was unable to find a job.
 However, while there he learned that he could work for a printer in Philadelphia.
 On the journey there, Franklin got caught in a storm and saved a man from drowning.

 Franklin finally reached Philadelphia on October 6, 1723.
 As he later recalled, he was in his working clothes, with additional clothes stuffed into his pockets.
 Tired and hungry from the journey, he found a baker and offered all the money he had – three pence – for whatever that would get him.
 He received three loaves of bread, one of which he ate as he walked the streets.

-Franklin eventually followed a group of people to a Quaker meetinghouse where he slept briefly and then met a friendly Quaker who showed him a place to spend the night.
-There, Franklin could rest, eat, and get ready to meet the printer.
-However, when he met the printer, he told him that he didn’t have any work available, but offered to let him stay there.
+Franklin eventually followed a group of people to Quaker meetinghouse where he slept briefly and then met a friendly Quaker who showed him a place to spend the night.
+There Franklin could rest, eat, and get ready to meet the printer.
+However, when he met the printer, he told him he didn’t have work for Franklin, but offered to let him stay there.
 The printer also told Franklin about another printer in town who might have work for him, and this one eventually did hire him.